 By Guy Rigby, Head of Entrepreneurs at Smith & Williamson

-As a consequence of this pivotal (but hopefully temporary) role, a huge part of the early-stage owner-manager’s time is spent fighting fires.
-Everyone comes to them as the main point of contact – customers, staff and suppliers.
-They are the hub and the hero of the business, the person that the entire business revolves around and depends upon.
-This is self-perpetuating.
-The more problems they solve for others, the more likely they are to retain their role as chief firefighter.
+As a consequence of this pivotal (but hopefully temporary) role, a huge part of the early stage owner-manager’s time is spent fighting fires, because everyone comes to them as the main point of contact — customers, staff, suppliers — they are the hub and the hero of the business — the person that the entire business revolves around and depends upon.
+This role is self-perpetuating because, the more problems they solve for others, the more likely they are to retain their role as chief firefighter.

 Unfortunately, this period of development can be self-limiting and will often prevent the business from growing.
 The owner-manager is typically too busy to focus on growth, with his hands tied to turning the daily handle.

-Owner-managers often feel that nobody can deliver in the way that they can and yet, in order to become good leaders themselves, they must recognise the value in helping others.
-They need to take a long-term view about the personal development of their team and empower them at every level.
-Great leaders spot potential and unlock it.
-They allow other people to prove their worth, progressively ‘passing the ball’ and generally starting by enabling others to take over non mission-critical tasks before delegating full responsibilities.
+Owner-managers often feel that nobody can deliver in the way that they can and yet, in order to become good leaders themselves, they must recognise the value in helping others, taking a long-term view on the personal development of their team and empowering them at every level.
+Great leaders spot potential and unlock it, they allow other people to prove their worth, progressively 'passing the ball' and generally starting by enabling others to take over non mission-critical tasks before delegating full responsibilities.

 By necessity this briefing can only provide a short overview and it is essential to seek professional advice before applying the contents of this article.
 No responsibility can be taken for any loss arising from action taken or refrained from on the basis of this publication.
 Article correct at time of writing.